 Sec.
 22. The Grand Secretary shall not include the names of rejected applicants in the Proceedings of the Grand Chapter.

 Sec.
-23. He shall do and perform all other duties pertaining to the office of Grand Secretary.
+23. The Grand Secretary shall do and perform all other duties pertaining to the office of Grand Secretary.

 Sec.
 24. The Grand Secretary shall deliver to his successor in office, or, when directed by the Grand Chapter, to a duly appointed committee, all books and papers in his possession belonging to the Grand Chapter.